 Inspired by the Buñuelo de Viento, a traditional Spanish dessert fried in olive oil.
 Cruz reinvented them as a fermented choux pastry served with a vanilla ice cream.

 Brandy Single Barrel N°7, Ximénez-Spinola

-In the Domleschg valley where Schloss Schauenstein is situated, the sun apparently shines more than 1,500 hours a year, and because of a wind known as a “foehn,” it has warmer temperatures than all the other valleys in Graubünden.
-We had one of those brilliant sunny days for this event, which used food as a means of connecting these different cultures.
-Combining the best of Swiss and Spanish gastronomy into one extraordinary meal, it highlighted the resources of these talented chefs and their countries of origin.
-Special thanks to Andreas Caminada, Jordi Cruz and David Schwarzwälder for a very memorable day in the smallest city in the world.
+In the Domleschg valley where Schloss Schauenstein is situated, the sun apparently shines more than 1,500 hours a year.
+Also, because of a wind known as a “foehn,” it has warmer temperatures than all the other valleys in Graubünden.
+We had one of those brilliant sunny days for this event, which used food as a means of connecting different cultures.
+Combining the best of Swiss and Spanish gastronomy into one meal, it highlighted the resources of these talented chefs and their home countries.
+Overall, I want to say a special thanks to Andreas Caminada, Jordi Cruz and David Schwarzwälder for a very memorable day in the smallest city in the world.

 For more information:

 - Foods and Wines from Spain, ICEX Spain Trade & Investment,

 - Schloss Schauenstein, Schlossgass 77, CH-7414 Fürstenau, Switzerland, +41 81 632 10 80, email@example.com

 - Restaurant ABaC Barcelona, Av. del Tibidabo, 1, 08022 Barcelona, Spain, +34 933 19 66 00, firstname.lastname@example.org